HSF/hsf.github.io/_activities/packaging.md

 The software packaging and distribution activity and working group addresses common issues, tools, and approaches to building and distributing the software stacks used by HEP experiments.

-The group is currently convened by Graeme Stewart (CERN), who took over from Liz Sexton-Kennedy (FNAL) and Benedikt Hegner (CERN) in October 2017.
+The group is currently convened by Ben Morgan (Warwick) and Graeme Stewart (CERN), who took over from Liz Sexton-Kennedy (FNAL) and Benedikt Hegner (CERN) in October 2017.

 Everyone is welcome to join the forum and participate: